ethanpasta/printf/README.md

 Function prints input, and returns either the number of characters printed, or (-1) upon error.

 ### Features
 The following format specifiers are covered.
-An asterix signifies a format specifier not covered by printf.
+An asterisk signifies a format specifier not covered by printf.

 |  Format Specifier  |    Functionality                          |
 | ------------------ | ----------------------------------------- |